Taming Trotter Errors with Quantum Resources

 \textbf{Discussions and outlook---} In this Letter, we establish a fundamental link between intrinsic quantum resources—entanglement and magic—and the statistical behavior of algorithmic error in digital quantum simulation.
 Entanglement suppresses the variance of Trotter error, while magic reduces its kurtosis, jointly stabilizing quantum dynamics.
 Thus, resources that obstruct classical simulation can, paradoxically, enhance quantum reliability.

-As entanglement and magic typically proliferate under generic dynamics \cite{kim2014testing, toniolo_dynamical_2025,Turkeshi_2025} (also demonstrated in \cref{fig: increase}), most states are inherently biased toward favorable error statistics, rendering worst-case bounds statistically irrelevant.
+As entanglement and magic typically proliferate under generic dynamics \cite{kim2014testing,toniolo_dynamical_2025,Turkeshi_2025} (also demonstrated in FIG.~\ref{fig: increase}), most states are inherently biased toward favorable error statistics, rendering worst-case bounds statistically irrelevant.
 This intrinsic robustness suggests that realistic quantum simulations may be far more stable than pessimistic analyses imply.
 Looking ahead, extending this resource-based statistical framework to other algorithms and noisy devices could reveal how quantum resources not only empower computation but also protect it—hinting at a deeper unity between complexity, accuracy, and reliability in quantum dynamics.

-\textit{Acknowledgements.}-- X.Z., J.X. and Q.Z.acknowledges funding from Quantum Science and Technology-National Science and Technology Major Project 2024ZD0301900, National Natural Science Foundation of China (NSFC) via Project No. 12347104 and No. 12305030, Guangdong Basic and Applied Basic Research Foundation via Project 2023A1515012185, Hong Kong Research Grant Council (RGC) via No. 27300823, N\_HKU718/23, and R6010-23, Guangdong Provincial Quantum Science Strategic Initiative No. GDZX2303007.
-Y.Z. acknowledges funding from the Innovation Program for Quantum Science and Technology Grant Nos.~2024ZD0301900 and 2021ZD0302000, the National Natural Science Foundation of China (NSFC) Grant No.~12205048 and 12575012, the Shanghai Science and Technology Innovation Action Plan Grant No.~24LZ1400200, Shanghai Pilot Program for Basic Research - Fudan University 21TQ1400100 (25TQ003), and the start-up funding of Fudan University.
+\textit{Acknowledgements.}-- X. Z., J. X., and Q. Z. acknowledge funding from Quantum Science and Technology-National Science and Technology Major Project No. 2024ZD0301900, National Natural Science Foundation of China (NSFC) via Projects No. 12347104 and No. 12305030, Hong Kong Research Grant Council (RGC) via No. 27300823, No. 17310926, No. N\_HKU718/23, and No. R6010-23.
+Y.Z. acknowledges funding from the National Natural Science Foundation of China (NSFC) Grant No.~ 12575012 and 12205048, the Quantum Science and Technology-National Science and Technology Major Project Grant Nos.~2024ZD0301900 and 2021ZD0302000, the Shanghai QiYuan Innovation Foundation, the Shanghai Municipal Commission of Science and Technology with Grant No.~25511103200, the Shanghai Science and Technology Innovation Action Plan Grant No.~24LZ1400200, the Shanghai Pilot Program for Basic Research - Fudan University 21TQ1400100 (25TQ003), the CCF-Quantum CTek Superconducting Quantum Computing CCF-QC2025006.

 \textbf{Code availability}: The code used in this study is available on \href{https://github.com/Xran-ZH/Quantum-Resource-and-Quantum-Simulation}{GitHub}.